(NEW) Viajante Traveling Zine

-In response, the LCAC is launching “Popul/Arte”, an innovative artist-scholar Residency that merges art, culture and theory.
-Academia can give people the tools to lift their communities through knowledge, creativity, art, and innovation.
+In response, the LCAC launched Season One of Popul/Arte, an innovative artist-scholar Residency that merges art, culture and theory.
+Academia can give people the tools to lift their communities through el conocimiento, la creatividad, el arte, y la innovación.
 However, it is inaccessible financially and at most reluctant to communicate clearly with non-specialist audiences.
 Popul/Arte seeks to change that by bringing theory back to the people.

 Inaugural Artists + Scholar